 Weaknesses of a tight line system

 — Too much contact.
-I know, this seems counter-intuitive at first.
-But If you don’t do things just right, you end up moving the fly too much on a tight line.
+If you don’t do things just right, you end up moving the fly too much on a tight line.
 There’s a lot of responsibility that goes along with such control over the nymphs, and you have to be good to make it work consistently.

 — Concentration.
 Even excellent tight line nymph anglers may find it difficult to perform at a high level all day long.